Major in Linguistics

 Required Gateway and Capstone Courses

-- 2-3 unit Capstone course, 197A, to be taken in winter of senior year.
+- 2-3 unit Capstone course, 197A (to be taken in Winter Quarter, senior year)

 Core Courses